-One of the extraordinary qualities of metals is their ability to be used over and over and over again.
+One of the extraordinary qualities of metals is their ability to be used over and over and over again by going to a scrap yard to recycle scrap metal.
 Common metals such as copper, lead, and aluminum can easily be melted and forged into new shapes and products without loss in quality of the material itself.
 This re-usability is the reason that we can enjoy the benefits of recycling scrap metal.

 It takes a lot of energy to create metals from virgin ore.
 Just think about what it takes to get the metal out of the earth, then refine it, then create the products themselves.
 That’s a lot of work!
 Recycling metal can save a ton of energy compared to mining it.
 Here are some of the energy savings for recycling different scrap metals:

 Copper – 90%

 Lead – 75%

 Save the Environment

 When using recycled metals, the demand for new ore decreases.
 The decrease in ore leads to less strip mining and other environmentally damaging practices.
 If these practices and the pollution they cause continue to decrease, air quality and general quality of life will increase around the mining sites.
 Recycling also uses 40% less water than mining virgin ore.